datafold/demo/README.md

 - `datagen/data_to_postgres.sh` - pushes generated data to Postgres
 - `datagen/persons_pool_replenish.py` - replenishes the pool of persons using ChatGPT
 - `datagen/data_delete.sh` - deletes data for further re-generation
+- `datagen/dremio__upload_seeds.py` - uploads seed files to Dremio (due to limitations in the starndard dbt-dremio connector)

 ### Data anomaly types
 - zero on negative prices in the `subscription__created` seed